Your Dog's Stay

 • For pictures of your dog during its stay please click on Instagram or Facebook.
 Please confirm if you would not like your dog posted on social media.

 • Be recently groomed and bathed (if long-coated, to have had a recent practical close trim, especially around eyes and pads of feet) - if not this will be actioned on arrival.
+Single coated dogs that are normally clipped particularly curly coated breeds a half inch (13mm) is the longest length we accept.
 Please note that a dog with long fur covering their eyes (even partially) will very likely be overly sensitive, nervous and potentially aggressive particularly to sudden close movement.
-If you have any specific grooming requirements please let us know or send a picture before your dog's arrival.
+If you have any specific grooming requirements or questions regarding grooming please let us know before booking.

 Please click on below buttons to see full information regarding grooming requirements, delivery, and collection and if your dog is taking any medication please complete the medication form and return it before your dog's arrival.